-As the IBERDROLA Group's functional currency is the euro, fluctuations in the value of the currencies, mainly the Sterling pound, Brazilian real and the US dollar, in which borrowings are instrumented and transactions are made, with respect to the euro may have an impact on the finance cost, profit for the period and equity of the Group.
+As the IBERDROLA Group's functional currency is the euro, fluctuations in the value of the currencies, (mainly the Sterling pound, US dollar and the Brazilian real) in which borrowings are instrumented and transactions are made, with respect to the euro may have an impact on the finance cost, profit for the period and equity of the Group.

-The IBERDROLA Group reduces this risk by ensuring that all its economic flows are denominated in the functional currency of each Group company, when that is possible and economically practicable and efficient or otherwise using financial derivatives.
+The IBERDROLA Group reduces this risk by ensuring that all its economic flows are denominated in the presentation currency of each Group company, provided that this is possible and economically practicable and efficient.
+The resulting open positions are managed through the use of derivatives, within the approved limits.